Current and Emerging Treatment

 9. Eftekhari Milani A, Bagheri M, Niyousha MR, et al. Comparison of clinical outcomes of intravitreal bevacizumab and aflibercept in type 1 prethreshold retinopathy of prematurity in posterior zone II.
 J Curr Ophthalmol.
 2022;34:87-92.

-10. Wallace DK, Dean TW, Hartnett ME, et al. A dosing study of bevacizumab for retinopathy of rematurity: Late recurrences and additional treatments.
+10. Wallace DK, Dean TW, Hartnett ME, et al. A dosing study of bevacizumab for retinopathy of rematurity: late recurrences and additional treatments.
 Ophthalmology.
 2018;125:1961-1966.

-11. Stahl A, Lepore D, Fielder A, et al. Ranibizumab versus laser therapy for the treatment of very low birthweight infants with retinopathy of prematurity (RAINBOW): An open-label randomised controlled trial.
+11. Stahl A, Lepore D, Fielder A, et al. Ranibizumab versus laser therapy for the treatment of very low birthweight infants with retinopathy of prematurity (RAINBOW): an open-label randomised controlled trial.
 Lancet.
 2019;394:1551-1559.

 12. Chen PJ, Rossin EJ, Vavvas DG.
-Aflibercept for retinopathy of prematurity: A systemic review and meta-analysis.
+Aflibercept for retinopathy of prematurity: a systemic review and meta-analysis.
 Ophthalmic Surg Lasers Imaging Retina.
 2021;52:673-681.

 13. Vural A, Perente İ, Onur İU, et al. Efficacy of intravitreal aflibercept monotherapy in retinopathy of prematurity evaluated by periodic fluorescence angiography and optical coherence tomography.
 Int Ophthalmol.
 2019;39:2161-2169.